Hoeffding's inequality: Proof

+This proof easily generalizes to the case for sub-Gaussian distributions with variance proxy.

 Usage

 Confidence intervals

 Hoeffding's inequality can be used to derive confidence intervals.
 We consider a coin that shows heads with probability p and tails with probability 1 − p.
 We toss the coin n times, generating n samples $X_1,\ldots,X_n$ (which are i.i.d Bernoulli random variables).
 The expected number of times the coin comes up heads is pn.
 Furthermore, the probability that the coin comes up heads at least k times can be exactly quantified by the following expression:

 where H(n) is the number of heads in n coin tosses.

 When k = (p + ε)n for some ε > 0, Hoeffding's inequality bounds this probability by a term that is exponentially small in ε^{2}n:

 Since this bound holds on both sides of the mean, Hoeffding's inequality implies that the number of heads that we see is concentrated around its mean, with exponentially small tail.

 Thinking of $\overline{X} = \frac{1}{n}H(n)$ as the "observed" mean, this probability can be interpreted as the level of significance $\alpha$ (probability of making an error) for a confidence interval around $p$ of size 2ɛ: